* U.N. to pull out "non-essential" international staff

 * Clinton says U.S. will act if Syria uses chemical weapons

 By Khaled Yacoub Oweis and Erika Solomon

 CAIRO/BEIRUT, Dec 3 A Syrian foreign ministry

 spokesman, who was the most public face of Bashar al-Assad's

-and fled the country, a diplomat in the region said on Monday.
+country, a diplomat in the region said on Monday.

 Jihad al-Makdissi, who is in his 40s, previously worked at

 the Syrian embassy in London and returned to Damascus a year ago

 to serve as spokesman for the ministry, defending the

 government's crackdown on the revolt against Assad's rule.